ManuelNavarroGarcia/cpsplines/README.md

   along each regressor.
 * Enforcing the hypersurface (or any partial derivative) attains a certain value at a certain point.
+* Enforcing the hypersurface is a probability density function, i.e., it is non-negative and it integrates to one.

 Solving the optimization problems is done using [MOSEK](https://www.mosek.com) optimization software.